 You’ll need to be intentional about this, especially since some of these credits apply monthly, but you do have an entire year to make it happen.
 Consider keeping a note or a sticker on each card listing its credits and bonus categories.

-The value of Amex Membership Rewards
+The value of Amex Membership Rewards points

 Because all your Membership Rewards points pool into one account with the Amex trifecta, it’s easy to rack up a ton of rewards then wait to cash them in for the exact redemption you want.

-You can also redeem American Express Membership Rewards for travel through the AmexTravel.com portal, but you’ll only get one cent per point in value.
+You can also redeem American Express Membership Rewards for travel through the Amex travel portal, but you’ll only get 1 cent per point in value.
 Other redemption options include gift cards, statement credits and merchandise.
 You can also use points to upgrade your flights to business or first class.

 Why choose the Amex trifecta?